vanvalenlab/kiosk-console/docs/source/DEVELOPER.rst

 5. Benchmarking jobs can take a day or more, depending on the conditions (# of images and max # of GPUs) chosen.
 To monitor the status of your benchmarking job, drop to the ``Shell`` within the DeepCell Kiosk main menu and execute the command ``stern benchmarking -s 10m``.
 This will show you the most recent log output from the `benchmarking` pod.
 When benchmarking has finished, the final line in the log should be ``Uploaded [FILEPATH] to [BUCKET] in [SECONDS] seconds.``, where ``[FILEPATH]`` is the location in ``[BUCKET]`` where the benchmarking data has been saved.

+6. Now that the benchmarking process has finished, clean up the benchmarking resources by executing ``kubectl scale deployment benchmarking --replicas 0`` at the DeepCell Kiosk's ``Shell``.
+This prevents the benchmarking process from executing multiple times in long-lived clusters.

-6. Now that data has been generated for your benchmarking run and saved in your bucket, you can download and analyze it.
-Two top-level fields in this large JSON file that are probably of interest are:
+7. Finally, you can download and analyze your benchmarking data.
+Two top-level fields in this large JSON file that are of interest are:

-    - The exact running time of the benchmarking procedure is given in seconds as the value of the ``time_elapsed`` field.
+    - ``time_elapsed``: the exact running time of the benchmarking procedure (seconds)
-    - A slight underestimate of the total costs of the benchmarking run can be found as the value to the ``total_node_and_networking_costs`` field.
-(Note that the total_node_and_networking_costs does not include Storage, Operation, or Storage Egress Fees.
+    - ``total_node_and_networking_costs``: a slight underestimate of the total costs of the benchmarking run.
+(This total does not include Storage, Operation, or Storage Egress Fees.
 These extra fees `can be calculated <https://github.com/vanvalenlab/publication-figures/blob/383a90149eb86d4a0a697395edffb32d383bb1ca/figure_generation/data_extractor.py#L318>`_ after the fact by using the `Google Cloud guidelines <https://cloud.google.com/vpc/network-pricing#general>`_.)